akshaycodvian/feedsApp/README.md

 # feedsApp
-To import the project in android studio open android studio->Check out project from version control->Select Git Enter the github project link of this project and then open this project Run the project & app will be installed on your device given that minimum sdk version is 23
+To import the project in android studio open android studio->Check out project from version control->Select Git Enter the github project link of this project and then open this project Run the project & app will be installed on your device